JoeLumbley/Timer/README.md

 ---

-Welcome to the **Timer** project!
 This application is designed to provide an intuitive and user-friendly countdown timer experience.
-Built with **Visual Basic .NET**, it offers a range of features to enhance your timing needs.

 ## Features